mspass-team/mspass/docs/source/user_manual/importing_data.rst

     caller has to be set up, and then the data transmitted via the internet.
     The built-in, multiple delays make that process too slow for large data requests.
 #.
-The authors of obspy developed their :code:`mass_downloader` function
+The authors of obspy developed their :code:`bulk_download` function
     because their early experience, like ours, showed :code:`get_waveform` was not feasible as a tool to download large data sets.
-    :code:`mass_downloader` makes it feasible to download large data sets.
+    :code:`bulk_download` makes it feasible to download large data sets.
     Be warned that feasible, however, does not mean quick.
-In our experience :code:`mass_downloader` can sustain a transfer rate around a few Mb/s.
+In our experience :code:`bulk_download` can sustain a transfer rate around a few Mb/s.
     That is outstanding performance for internet data transfer, but keep in mind 1 Tb of data at that rate will require of the order of one week to download.